Technigo/project-happy-thoughts/README.md

 # Happy Thoughts

-This project focus on changes in state or a component mounting using useEffect.
+This project focus on changes in state or a component mounting using useEffect in React.
 And what it's like to work with an API which you both send and receive data from.

 ## The problem